 - If the other driver was at fault, it can be treated as any other accident.
-You can make a claim through their insurance policy, and take further legal action if necessary. - If the other driver is to blame for the crash, but is uninsured or underinsured, an Uber/Lyft driver will often not be able to make a claim through their company unless they are considered an employee (usually not the case).
-The insurance policies of Uber and Lyft will only pay for liability unless UM/UIM is included.
-Uber and Lyft protect themselves, rather than their drivers. - If an Uber or Lyft driver crashes while not using the app or carrying a passenger, they will go through their own insurance company or the insurance company of the other driver as normal. - If an Uber or Lyft driver crashes while on duty and it is at fault for the collision, this is not covered by their company or most standard insurance policies.
+You can make a claim through their insurance policy, and take further legal action if necessary. - If the other driver is to blame for the crash, but is uninsured or underinsured, an Uber/Lyft driver can claim injury compensation from their company.
+Uber and Lyft may also contribute toward vehicle damage costs, depending on the driver's insurance policy. - If an Uber or Lyft driver crashes while not using the app or carrying a passenger, they will go through their own insurance company or the insurance company of the other driver as normal. - If an Uber or Lyft driver crashes while on duty and it is at fault for the collision, this is not covered by their company or most standard insurance policies.
 Drivers are often left to rely on their own medical insurance for injuries, while paying out of pocket for damage repairs.